 Australia when it comes to staying within the correct speed is very strict.
 The speeding fine alone will leave me feeling ill.
 So I loved it when the speeding alert message would pop up on the HUD to kindly remind me of my speed.
 The Heads Up Display shows the GPS, my speed and speed limit on the windscreen, only for me to see.
 Many Ozzies I showed this too were blown away with this clever technology and for me this was another added safety tool.

 The 22 Inch Wheels

-I loved the massive 22 inch wheels when we had the F-PACE for the first time in Holland and again the size of these wheels is a real head turner in Australia.
-There not as comfortable as smaller size wheels, but it is a bit like women shoes, the better the looks the more painful the experience.
+I loved the massive 22 inch wheels when we had the F-PACE for the first time in Holland and again the size of these wheels is a real head-turner in Australia.
+They’re not as comfortable as smaller size wheels, but it is a bit like women shoes, the better the looks the more painful the experience.
 I did take the F-PACE on some gravel roads and I could feel the bumps.

 Plastic Backseat Protectors & Cameras